projectestac/jclic.js/README.md

 This will install jQuery, Browserify and other needed components into `node_modules`

-To build jclic.js, just run:
+To build jclic.js, just launch:

 ```
 grunt
 ```

-This will generate the file `jclic.min.js` in the `dist` folder.
+This will generate the file `jclic.min.js`, placed in the `dist` folder.

-To test the module and see the demo in your browser, just launch the test server running:
+To test the module and see the demo on your browser, just launch the test server running:

 ```
 grunt server
 ```

-Full API documentation of jclic.js is available at http://projectestac.github.io/jclic.js/doc
+Full API documentation of jclic.js is available at: http://projectestac.github.io/jclic.js/doc

-__jclic.js__ is also available as [NPM](https://www.npmjs.com/package/jclic) and [Bower](https://libraries.io/bower/jclic)
+__jclic.js__ is also available as a [NPM](https://www.npmjs.com/package/jclic) and [Bower](https://libraries.io/bower/jclic)
 packages.